robotix/2020.robotix.in/COMPONENTS/crescendo.md

 ---
 layout: post
-title: Component List - Zenith
+title: Component List - Crescendo
-permalink: /event/zenith/components/
+permalink: /event/crescendo/components/
 ---
-Here is the component list for the event [ZENITH](/tutorial/event/zenith/).
+Here is the component list for the event [CRESCENDO](/tutorial/event/cresendo/).
 All the components will be available online.
 They can also be bought from Bots and Chips, Prem-Bazaar, Kharagpur (9002293985).

 | Materials                                         | Qunatity    |
 |---------------------------------------------------|-------------|